Shortest Paths and Convex Hulls in 2D Complexes with Non-Positive Curvature

 We will show that if the shortest path map has $M$ regions, then it can be computed in time $O(M)$.
 Regions of the shortest path map may have dimension 0, 1, or 2.
 Each 2-dimensional region of the shortest path map is bounded by: two boundary rays; a vertex or a segment of an edge through which shortest paths enter the region; and one or two segments of edges and possibly a vertex through which shortest paths exit the region.
 See Figure~\ref{fig:cone}.
 With each region, we will store its boundary rays and vertices/segments.
 Each vertex of the complex is a 0-dimensional region of the shortest path map.
 An edge may form a 1-dimensional region of the shortest path map (for example any edge $(v,w)$ inside the ruffle of $v$).

 The algorithm builds the regions of the shortest path map working outwards from $s$.
-In general, we will have a set of vertices and segments (portions of edges) that form the ``frontier'' of the known regions, and at each step of the algorithm, we will advance the known regions beyond one frontier vertex/segment.
+In general, we will have a set of vertices and segments (portions of edges) that form the ``frontier'' of the known regions, and at each step of the algorithm, we will advance the known regions beyond one frontier vertex or segment.

 The algorithm is initialized as follows.
-Assume that $s$ is a vertex of the complex (if necessary, by triangulating the face containing $s$).
-Each edge incident to $f$ becomes a region of the shortest path map.
+Assume that $s$ is a vertex of the complex (if necessary, by triangulating the face containing $s$ \megan{or the neighbouring faces if $s$ is on an edge}).
+Each edge incident to $s$ becomes a region of the shortest path map.
 Each face $f$ incident to $s$ becomes a region of the shortest path map with the two edges of $f$ that are incident to $s$ as its boundary rays.
 The two vertices of $f$ different from $s$ enter the frontier, along with the edge of $f$ not incident to $s$.